 During the course of this week, health officials should be able to tell whether the lockdown has produced any desired effect in curbing the spread of the deadly virus.
 “This is a very hard week because we’re in the first stages of overcoming the virus, a phase in which we are approaching the peak of the epidemic,” Health Minister Salvador Illa said.

 With the death toll jump, morgues are also reportedly running out of space.
-An Olympic-sized in the Palacio de Hielo mall, has been transformed into a makeshift mortuary. -skating rink in Madrid
+An Olympic-sized ice-skating rink in Madrid in the Palacio de Hielo mall, has been transformed into a makeshift mortuary.

 Ministers test positive

 Spain’s Deputy Prime Minister Carmen Calvo tested positive on March 25 for the coronavirus after initially testing negative.
 Calvo tested a second time due to inconclusive results produced by the first test.
 After experiencing respiratory problems, she has now been hospitalized in Madrid and is currently receiving treatment at a quarantine facility.